 - 1. Provide VGS with a copy of the pressure test. - 2.
-If you would like VGS to perform the required monitoring of your underground gas piping, contact the VGS Operations Department at (802) 863-4511. - 3.
-For any questions regarding specific underground piping installations such as elevated pressure, using alternative materials, dielectric and insulated fitting requirements, or shut off location requirements, contact the VGS Operations Department at (802) 863-4511.
+If you would like VGS to perform the required monitoring of your underground gas piping, contact VGS at (802) 863-4511 and ask for Operations Department. - 3.
+For any questions regarding specific underground piping installations such as elevated pressure, using alternative materials, dielectric and insulated fitting requirements, or shut off location requirements, contact VGS at (802) 863-4511 and ask for Operations Department.